zhengli97/PromptKD/README.md

 ## Model Zoo

-Here we provide the pretrained student models and complete training logs using 64-shots and 0-shots (i.e., full dataset) on ImageNet dataset for your references.
+Here we provide the pretrained student models and complete training logs using 64-shots and 0-shots (i.e., full dataset) on the ImageNet dataset for your reference.
 Please refer to [[Releases Part](https://github.com/zhengli97/PromptKD/releases)].

 ## Contact

-If you have any questions, you can submit an issue on github, leave a message on [Zhihu Article](https://zhuanlan.zhihu.com/p/684269963) (if you can speak Chinese), or contact me by email (zhengli97[at]mail.nankai.edu.cn).
+If you have any questions, you can submit an issue on GitHub, leave a message on [Zhihu Article](https://zhuanlan.zhihu.com/p/684269963) (if you can speak Chinese), or contact me by email (zhengli97[at]qq.com).

 ## Citation

-If you find our paper or repo is helpful for your research, please kindly cite our paper and give this repo a star⭐.
+If you find our paper or repo helpful for your research, please consider citing our paper and giving this repo a star⭐.
+Thank you!

 ```
 @inproceedings{li2024promptkd,